Fa25-CS5001-Online-Lionelle/.github/profile/README.md

 Our goal is to ensure that every student should be able to participate in this course.
 Students with disabilities who wish to receive academic services and/or accommodations should visit the [Disability Access Services (DAS)](https://disabilityaccessservices.sites.northeastern.edu/) (previously known as DRS) or call (844) 688-6287.
 If you have already done so, please provide your letter from the DRC to the instructor -- early in the semester -- to arrange for those accommodations.
 If you do require any special accommodations, let the instructor know immediately so that appropriate details can be worked out.

 ### Student Feedback
-Your opinions are very important to the TAs and faculty.
-In addition to the university required student evaluation form, at the end of the semester, we will be asking for your feedback at least once about during the semester.
-However, if you have suggestions or concerns about the course, don’t wait until you are asked.
-You can contact us any time!
-As a simple example, if my lectures are too fast, or too slow, or if I need to speak more loudly, let me know!
+Your opinions are very important to me.
+All students are strongly encouraged to use the TRACE (Teacher Rating and Course Evaluation) system https://northeastern.bluera.com/ the end of the course to evaluate this course.
+A reminder about TRACE should arrive via email about two weeks before the end of the course.
+In addition, I will be asking for your feedback at least once about halfway through the semester.
+However, if you have concerns about the course, don’t wait until you are asked.
+You can contact me any time!

 ### Academic Standing Process: Offering Additional Support